Have you been looking for a meaningful way to serve others in your community?

 Our program is home-based, meaning that mentors need to travel to the residence of a family each week.
 Having a car is not required but most mentors find it helpful.

 You don’t need to speak another language to participate!
 One of our goals is to help increase the English proficiency of the families we work with.
-You don’t need to be a native English speaker, either — some of our best mentors have learned English as a foreign or native language.
+You don’t need to be a native English speaker, either.

 We need youth mentors to commit to meeting their mentees for two hours per week for at least one full year or longer.